jkubos/osm-address-extractor/README.md

 ## Description

-Simple Java extractor of "city -> street -> address" hierarchy from OpenStreetMap.
-Created as single purpose tool so I guess it won't work for other countries that Czech Republic (because mapping rules may differ).
-I just publish it for insipiration.
+Simple Java extractor of "district->city -> street -> address" hierarchy from OpenStreetMap.
+Created as single purpose tool (for http://www.nalezen.cz) so I guess it won't work for other countries that Czech Republic (because mapping rules may differ).
+There are also country-specific data sources. *I just publish it for insipiration.*

 May be there exists tools doing same task faster and better, but I didn't find any suitable fast enough.
 Also it seems there is no public database of addresses extracted from OSM.